RST595/grind_store/README.md

 - Delete - delete category (by title not id).
 For success deleting category should be empty (without products).

 #### Products
 - Add - you need to provide unique productCode, not empty string and not null.
+Also not empty string and not null for product name.
 - Update - updating product info by product id.
-If you don't want to change category, you should leave category field with "", or type not existing category.
+If you don't want to change category, you should leave category field with "".
+If you don't want to change price, weight or color, you should fill this fields with old data.
 If you don't want to update other fields you should fill them with null.
 - List - showing all products.
 - Delete - deleting product by id.